 Querciabella sets roots in Maremma

 What to grow was decided in agreement with all the technical team to meet Sebastiano’s preferences for the Bordeaux-inspired blends he had in mind.
 Main plantings of Sangiovese, Cabernet Sauvignon and Merlot in 1998 in Banditella 1, were followed by Syrah and Cabernet Franc in Banditella 3.
-These varieties are the backbone of our production in Maremma.
-Today, a minor crop of Petit Verdot and grapes primarily found in the Rhône valley like Mourvedre and the often overlooked Counoise persists, reconfirming our vocation for experimentation might lead to future plantings of white grapes like Vermentino, Viognier, and Sauvignon Blanc.
+These varieties are to this day the backbone of our production in Maremma.
+While a minor crop of Petit Verdot and red grapes primarily found in the Rhône valley like Mourvedre and Counoise persists, our vocation for experimentation might lead to future plantings of white grapes like Vermentino, Viognier, and Sauvignon Blanc.

 Holistic ecosystem at Querciabella

 To sow the seeds, pun intended, our technical team attended various seminars, including a 9-week course in Piedmont led by Joly in person.
 In addition, both Leonello Anello and Alex Podolinsky influenced our biodynamics approach, especially in these early stages.
 With no time to waste, we started growing cover crops and prepping the soil with the traditional compost preparations.
 We didn’t just consider what related specifically to viticulture; we looked at the broader agricultural context and planted varieties of ancient grains and beans on the property to determine how they could benefit the soil and the local ecosystem.

 We even started a bee sanctuary.
 Nowadays, being a vegan vineyard, we no longer harvest the honey and allow the bees to pollinate our cover crops freely.
 They seem particularly attracted to the beautiful phacelia tanacetifolia (fiddlenecks) and cloves and are an excellent indicator of biodiversity and environmental balance.